 Hemingway is another great looking blogging theme by Anders Noren; who seems to be really good at creating beautiful themes for (and named after) writers.
 This particular theme features two-columns, responsive design, retina-ready assets, a full-width header image with parallax scrolling effect, custom accent color, custom logo upload, custom widgets, page templates, and more.

-Gridsby is a pinterest style gallery theme that’s perfect for photoblogging.
-It has responsive design, retina ready design elements, and includes an easy method for post photos to the front page gallery.
-It may be simple but that simplicity gives it a great look and feel that should be perfect for inspiration gathering, photo journaling, and more.
+Gridsby is a Pinterest style gallery theme that’s perfect for photo blogging.
+It has a responsive design, retina-ready design elements, and includes an easy method for post photos to the front page gallery.
+It may be simple but that simplicity gives it a great look and feel that it should be perfect for inspiration gathering, photo journaling, and more.

 DW Timeline is a WordPress theme with a novel design by DesignWall.
 Inspired by the Facebook timeline, DW’s post archive template is designed to display post like events on a vertical timeline.
 This would be a particularly good theme for telling chronological stories or a blogging project with a time aspect to it–such as 100 Days of Pizza (or a similar idea).